Cherednik algebras and Calogero-Moser cells: Description of the chapters

+We give in Chapter~\ref{chapter:gauche-cellulaire} the definition of Calogero-Moser (left) cellular characters.
+Our first definition is in terms of representations of the specialization of $\Hb$ at the prime ideal of $\CM[\PCB]$ defining the subvariety $V/W \times 0$ of $\PCB=V/W \times V^*/W$: to each irreducible representation of this specialization we associate a character of $W$.
+We provide a second equivalent definition based on the representation theory of Gaudin algebras, which is more convenient for explicit computations.
+We prove that Calogero-Moser cellular characters are sums of characters of projective modules of the suitably specialized Hecke algebra.

+We analyze in Chapter \ref{chapter:bb} the $\CM^\times$-action: its fixed points are in bijection with families.
+We relate attracting sets and cellular characters.
+We prove that there is a unique cellular character in a family corresponding to a smooth point of a Calogero-Moser space in $\Upsilon^{-1}(0)$ and that it is irreducible.

+We build in Part~\ref{part:extension} the foundations for defining general Calogero-Moser cells: the particular cases of left, right and two-sided cells will be studied in Part~\ref{part:verma}.

-We introduce in Chapter \ref{chapter:galois-CM} some of our basic objects of study, namely the Galois closure of the covering $\Upsilon$ and its Galois group.
-At parameter $0$, the corresponding data is very easily described, and its embedding in the family depends on a choice.
+We introduce in Chapter \ref{chapter:galois-CM} some basic objects of our study, namely a Galois closure of the covering $\Upsilon$ and its Galois group $G$.
+At parameter $0$, the corresponding data is easily described, and its embedding in the family depends on a choice.
 We explain this in \S\ref{subsection:specialization galois 0}, and show that this allows an identification of the generic fiber of $\Upsilon$ with $W$.
-We show in \S\ref{section:galois euler} that the extension $\Lb/\Kb$ is generated by the Euler element, and that the corresponding result at the level of rings is true if and only if $W$ is generated by a single reflection.
-We discuss in \S\ref{section:deploiement} the decomposition of the $\Mb$-algebra $\Mb\Hb$ as a product of matrix algebras over $\Mb$.
-In other parts of \S\ref{chapter:galois-CM}, we discuss gradings and automorphisms, and construct an order $2$ element of $G$ when all reflections of $W$ have order $2$ and $-\Id_V\in W$.
-The last part \S\ref{se:geometrie-CM} is a geometrical translation of the previous constructions.
+We show in \S\ref{section:galois euler} that the extension $\CM(\ZCB)/\CM(\PCB)$ is generated by the Euler element.
+The semisimple algebra $\CM(\PCB)\Hb$ is not split and we provide in \S\ref{section:deploiement} a decomposition of the $\CM(\RCB)$-algebra $\CM(\RCB)\Hb$ as a product of matrix algebras over $\CM(\RCB)$ indexed by $W$.
+In other parts of \S\ref{chapter:galois-CM}, we discuss gradings and automorphisms, and construct a central element of order $2$ of $G$ when all reflections of $W$ have order $2$ and $-\Id_V\in W$.
+The last section~\S\ref{se:geometrie-CM} is a geometrical translation of the previous constructions.

-We introduce Calogero-Moser cells in Chapter \ref{chapter:cellules-CM}.
+We introduce general Calogero-Moser cells in Chapter \ref{chapter:cellules-CM}.
 They are defined in \S\ref{section:definition cellules} as orbits of inertia groups on $W$ and shown in \S\ref{subsection:cellules et blocs} to coincide with blocks of the Cherednik algebra.
 We study next the ramification locus and smoothness.
 We give two more equivalent definitions of Calogero-Moser cells: via irreducible components of the base change by $\Upsilon$ of the Galois cover (\S\ref{se:geometryCMcells}) and via lifting of paths (\S\ref{se:cellstopology}).